Go! Go! Loser Ranger!: Dusters

 A loyal footsoldier who stayed in the fortress, submitting to the Dragon Keepers.
-He was the de-factor representative and lead of the footsoldiers and would take the lead during the Sunday Showdowns, apologizing for his comrades whenever they would act up against the Dragon Keepers in order to save their skins.
+He was the de facto representative and lead of the footsoldiers and would take the lead during the Sunday Showdowns, apologizing for his comrades whenever they would act up against the Dragon Keepers in order to save their skins.
 He often appraised the fake boss monsters and would lead the charge during each Sunday.
 In the end, he is inspired by D and Urabe to stand up to the Executives for their oppressions.